Bianchi IX model: Reducing phase space: Dynamical systems analysis of phase space

-This way we have shown that in both cases of `constrained' and `unconstrained' dynamics the set of critical points $S$ is defined by Eq. (\ref{critS}).
+In this way we have shown that in both cases of constrained and unconstrained dynamics the set of critical points $S$ is defined by Eq. (\ref{critS}).

-The Jacobian $J$ of the system (\ref{dx1})-(\ref{dp3}) evaluated at the set of critical points $S$ reads:
+The Jacobian $J$ of the system (\ref{dx1})-(\ref{dp3}) evaluated at the set of critical points $S$ reads

-The characteristic polynomial associated with Jacobian $J$ is equal to: \be P(\lambda)=\lambda^5, \ee so the eigenvalues are the following: \be \left(0,0,0,0,0\right) \ee which is consistent with the result obtained for the case of the unconstrained dynamics.
+The characteristic polynomial associated with Jacobian $J$ is equal to \be P(\lambda)=\lambda^5, \ee so the eigenvalues are the following: \be \left(0,0,0,0,0\right) \ee which is consistent with the result obtained for the case of the unconstrained dynamics.

-In both cases of constraint and unconstraint dynamics we are dealing with the nonhyperbolic type of critical points.
+In both cases of constrained and unconstrained dynamics we are dealing with the nonhyperbolic type of critical points.
 Thus, getting insight into the structure of the space of orbits near such points requires an examination of the {\it exact} form of the vector field defining the phase space of our dynamical system.
 The information obtained from linearization is inconclusive.